NansenHo/language-learning/Grammar/Tenses.md

 - **Last year**, Doug was our team leader.
 - **When I was a kid**, I never eta the crust on the toast.
 I hated it.
 - **When I was a little kid**, I had a very cute yorkie.
+- I bought a new phone yesterday.

 #### Future Simple

 In the future simple, we also need a specific time. we need a bit more detail.

+Because we always know what's going to happen in the future, that future simple is often used for predictions and promises.

 - Starting the 15th of January, I **will wake up** at 6 a.m. every morning.
 - I **will not wake up** at 6 a.m. every morning.